-It’s important to remember that these are general questions and answers to common topics.
-To truly diagnose and create a treatment plan specific to you, we advise scheduling an appointment with one of our highly skilled, personable doctors at any one of our locations in Roy, Layton, Sugarhouse, West Valley City, West Jordan, Riverton, American Fork, Orem, or Mapleton.
+It’s important to remember that these are general facts, questions, and answers to common topics.
+To truly diagnose and create a treatment plan specific to you, we advise scheduling a free consultation with one of our highly skilled, personable doctors at any one of our convenient locations.

 The average time it takes for orthodontic treatment to finish is one to two years, but every case is unique and may be shorter or longer than the average.
 Attending regular appointments as well as maintaining proper oral hygiene will help to keep the treatment plan on schedule.

 Thanks to today’s advances in orthodontic technology, there are numerous options that you can choose from for treatment.
-At Utah Orthodontic Care, we provide traditional metal braces as well as clear braces and ClearCorrect invisible aligners.
-You can consult with your doctor to pick which option is right for you.
+At Utah Orthodontic Care, we provide traditional metal braces as well as clear, ceramic braces and ClearCorrect™ invisible aligners.
+Our orthodotic experts will exaine your particular situation and help you choose which option is best for you.

 Braces do require some getting used to, but they will not seriously alter your way of life while they’re on.
 You can play any sport you want, but it is recommended that you wear a mouthguard.
 Overall, musical instrument play will not be changed, but there may be a short initial period of adjustment.
 In regards to eating, most food is completely fine to eat.
 However, there are some foods you should avoid, including ice, hard candy, and all sticky foods.
 Visit our Pinterest board for many fun, braces-friendly recipes!